accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It creates an automated system that generates a fresh news webpage every day with AI-summarized articles and AI-generated images, requiring no manual intervention.
 *   **Q: How does it gather content?**
     A: It uses web scraping to collect article links from news sources defined in a Google Sheet, randomly selects articles for diversity, and captures full-page screenshots.
-*   **Q: What is the technology stack?**
+*   **Q: What AI models and technologies were used in this project?**
-    A: It uses n8n for automation, Google Gemini for summarization, Hugging Face for image generation, Cloudflare R2 for image storage, and SFTP for deployment.
+    A: This project uses Google Gemini for text analysis and summarization, and a Hugging Face model for image generation.
+The workflow is automated with n8n and uses Cloudflare R2 for storage.

 © 2024 Accaderi.
 All rights reserved.